 The holiday festivities in Bishop Hill begin with Julmarknad, or Christmas Market.
 This event is based on Scandinavian customs dating back to the Middle Ages when farmers and artisans would gather in the village squares to sell their wares.
 Bishop Hill businesses will be offering unique gifts, handmade wares, antiques, quilts, collectibles, baked goods, delicious foods, and Swedish imports.
+Businesses will be open from 10-5pm.
 Scandinavian foods such as herring, lutfisk, and rye bread are also in abundance.
 Select from a large array of delicious holiday cookies, homemade by community bakers on Friday and Saturday.

 Celebrate Bishop Hill’s agrarian heritage, this event features traditional 19th century harvest activities and demonstrations, hands-on activities, music, farm produce, and Colony stew.
 Hours: 10am to 5pm.

 After nearly two decades and more than 3,000 live shows, Gaelic Storm — the chart-topping, multi-national Celtic band — is looking sharper than ever with their latest release, Matching Sweaters.
 The new album mixes traditional Irish music with modern influences, creating a sound that's as wide-ranging as the band's own audience.
 Matching Sweaters follows in that hard-working tradition, dishing up all the ingredients fans have come to expect from Gaelic Storm — the drinking songs, sea shanties, furiously-strummed instrumentals and sing-along melodies — while spiking the mix with newer flavors.
 Eat it up, but make sure to save some room!
 There's plenty more where this came from.